Jetison333/rotg/current-round-rules.md

 A Tit(le) grants the holder the Game Adminstrator's abilities from a selection of the rules text.
 That is, the Game Adminstrator picks a subset of the rules text (not necessarily contiguous), and a gamer - this selection of the rules text now applies as though instances of "the Game Adminstrator" (et sim.) were replaced with the gamer's name.

-## Meowing
+## Meow Meowing

 Gamers may meow, bark, or produce other such cute animal sounds.
 These actions will be collectively referred to as “meowing”.
 Meowing is classified as a game action.

+The gamer which has proven they have meowed second most this round is the Meow Meower Subordinate.

-## The Map
+## The Bored

-The map is an 8x8 grid of square tiles.
+The Bored is an 8x8 grid of square tiles.
+Tiles are indexed with letters and numbers from a1 to h8.
+A Piece is any entity with a defined position on the bored.
+Any number of pieces may share a square.
-An object is any entity with a defined position on this grid.
-The map should be made available as a visualization showing the positions of every object.
+A visualization should be made available showing the positions of every piece.

-Daemons may have associated positions on the map, in which case their associated contract specifies how and when they move as well as their initial position.

-The Game Adminstrator may veto contracts whose obligations relate to movement, if they deem these obligations may be too complicated to keep track of in practice.
+Every piece has the moveset of a particular piece from chess, shogi, xiangqi, or chaturanga.
+If such a moveset depends on directionality, then the piece has an associated direction on the bored, corresponding to the forward direction in its source moveset.

+Every piece has a natural number of shoes, starting at 0.
+A piece may spend 1 shoe to make 1 move according to its moveset.
+This is the only allowable way for pieces to move.
+Shoe-holding entities may freely exchange shoes between themselves, if they so choose.

+Every non-daemon gamer is a piece, moving like the queen from chess, and initially positioned on square a1.
+At the end of each round, each player of that round recieves 5 shoes.
+Once per round a player may change the kind of piece they move like (and associated direction), to any other permissible option.

+Daemons may become pieces if their binding contracts specify so.
+The daemon's contract must then specify which kind of piece it moves like, as well as its starting position and direction.

-## Buildings
+### Buildings

-Buildings are objects with a description.
+Buildings are Pieces with a description.
 Buildings may or may not be able to move.
-If they can, their description must specify how; in any case, their initial position must be described.
+If they can, their description must specify how and under what circumstances.
+In either case the description must specify the building's initial position.

-Buildings may confer special abilities not covered by the rules, similar to an itum.
-The building's description must specify this.
+A building may affect entities that share a bored square with it, according to its description.
+This works exactly the same as how an itum affects its holder: buildings may alter game state and grant exemptions from the rules, but not alter the rules text.

-Any gamer may build a building by giving a description to the Game Adminstrator, who in turn specifies a build cost in marbles.
-If the gamer is able and willing, they may pay this cost, in which case the building gets built.
+Any gamer may build a building by providing a description to the GA, who in turn specifies a build cost in marbles.
+If that gamer is able and willing, they may pay this cost, in which case the building gets built.

 ## Presidential Selections